master-hax/aosp-system-core/init/README.md

 > Sets the child's memory.swappiness to the specified value (only if memcg is mounted), which must be equal or greater than 0.

+`mount_namespace <value>`
+> Override the mount namespace when forking the service.
+  Init process starts in "bootstrap" mount namespace and switches to "default" mount namespace on `enter_default_mount_ns`.
+If _value_ is not set, the service enters "default" mount namespace only if "default" namespace is ready.
+Otherwise, it enters "bootstrap" mount namespace.
+  If _value_ is set "current", the service enters init process'es current mount namespace.
+(It can be either "default" or "bootstrap".)
+  If _value_ is set "default", the service enters init process'es "default" mount namespace even if init process'es current mount namespace is "bootstrap".

 `namespace <pid|mnt>`
 > Enter a new PID or mount namespace when forking the service.